 Commercial loans include commercial and industrial loans, commercial real estate loans, and construction loans.
-Commercial loans represented the largest portion of Peoples Bank's total loan portfolio, comprising approximately 59.3% and 59.0% of total loans at December 31, 2021 and December 31, 2020, respectively.
+Commercial loans represented the largest portion of Peoples Bank's total loan portfolio, comprising approximately 54.4% and 59.3% of total loans at December 31, 2022 and December 31, 2021, respectively.
 Commercial lending inherently carries a significant risk of loss since commercial loan relationships generally involve larger loan balances than other loan classes.

 Commercial loan terms include amortization schedules and interest rates commensurate with the purpose of each loan, the identified source of repayment, and the risk involved.
 The majority of Peoples Bank's commercial loans carry variable interest rates equal to an underlying index rate plus a margin.
 However, Peoples Bank also originates commercial loans with fixed interest rates for periods generally ranging from three to ten years.
-At December 31, 2021, the commercial loan portfolio consisted of 72.6% in variable interest rate loans and 27.4% in fixed interest rate loans.
+At December 31, 2022, the commercial loan portfolio consisted of 67.8% in variable interest rate loans and 32.2% in fixed interest rate loans.
 In determining whether to grant a commercial loan, Peoples Bank primarily reviews a schedule of cash flows to evaluate whether the borrower's anticipated future cash flows will be adequate to service both interest and principal due.

 Peoples Bank also originates variable rate loans with interest rate swaps, where the customer enters into an interest rate swap with Peoples Bank on terms that match the terms of the loan.
-By entering into the interest rate swap with the customer, Peoples Bank effectively provides the customer with a fixed-rate loan while creating a variable rate asset for Peoples Bank.
-In addition, Peoples Bank offsets its exposure in each swap by entering into an offsetting interest rate swap with an unaffiliated financial institution.
+By entering into the interest rate swap with the customer, the customer synthetically fixes the rate on the variable rate loan.
+Peoples Bank offsets its exposure in each such swap by entering into an offsetting interest rate swap with an unaffiliated financial institution.
 These interest rate swaps do not qualify as designated hedges; therefore, each swap is accounted for as a standalone derivative instrument.